michael2012z/BitBible/markdown/KJV/files/Deut.md

 7. Then he shall minister in the name of the Lord his God, as all his brethren the Levites do, which stand there before the Lord.

-8. They shall have like portions to eat, beside that which cometh of the sale of his patrimony.that…: Heb. his sale by the fathers
+8. They shall have like portions to eat, beside that which cometh of the sale of his patrimony.

 9. When thou art come into the land which the Lord thy God giveth thee, thou shalt not learn to do after the abominations of those nations.